7thLucas/full-app-6a228-abdd0-4590/_doc/product-overview.md

 Advancing each conversation requires choosing/using the correct greeting, rewarding XP and new Wordbook entries.
 The village leads the learner toward the chapter's boss.

-### Boss — the **Silence Wisp** (learning-driven battle)
+### The **Silent Gate** & boss — the **Silence Wisp** (learning-driven battle)
-Chapter 1 culminates in a turn-based HD-2D battle against the **Silence Wisp**, a spirit that feeds on hesitation.
-The player attacks by answering Korean prompts drawn from Chapters 0–1:
+Chapter 1 culminates at the **Silent Gate**, a dramatic third explorable 2.5D area: an ancient stone gate at the end of a curving path where dark fog leaks out and broken Hangul floats in the air.
+The learner walks the gate's approach (still full 4-direction diorama exploration) until nearing it triggers a cinematic transition into a turn-based HD-2D battle against the **Silence Wisp**, a spirit that feeds on hesitation.
+The player attacks by answering Korean prompts drawn from
+Chapters 0–1:
 - **Meaning Break** — a correct answer lands an attack on the Wisp.
 - **Fluency Combo** — chaining consecutive correct answers builds a combo for escalating